radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 ## Preparing for the Update

-This guide assumes you are performing an in-place update, meaning you are applying the patch on your existing active machines as opposed to having a new, clean environment.
-If you have a blue-green deployment, where you have an extra set of machines to install and test the patch, make sure it is running the same RadiantOne version as the active environment.
-Then, if needed, migrate over the current configuration from the active environment (using <RLI_HOME>\apps\migration\migrate.bat/.sh).
+Best practice is to have a blue-green deployment, where you have an extra set of machines to install and test the patch, make sure it is running the same RadiantOne version as the active environment.
+Then, migrate over the current configuration from the active environment (using v2.1.X of the Migration Utility, where "X" matches the patch release version you are applying.
+For example, if you are applying patch v7.4.12, use the Migration Utility v2.1.12.
+You can download the migration utility from the same Sharefile site where you retrieved the update files in `/MigrationUtility/Migration Utility v2.1`).
 Finally, run the update in the test environment using the procedure below.
 After all tests pass, switch your load balancer to direct traffic to the updated environment.

+If you do not have a blue-green test environment, you can perform an in-place update, meaning you are applying the patch on your existing active machines as opposed to having a new, clean environment.

 - For cluster deployments, update all RadiantOne FID follower and follower-only nodes first.
 Update the RadiantOne FID leader node last.
 After the node is patched, it is important to ensure that all needed services are back up and running prior to patching the next node.
 - Make sure you have backed up your <RadiantOne_Installation> folder.